cemkil/guntagram/README.md

 # guntagram
 This is a simplified version of Instagram clone written in swift.
+Peer coded with Sutchu.